inlineTextStyle="/Display 2xl"

 • Engineered for pedestrian occupancy

-• Impact-resistant wear surface, fiberglass-reinforced
+• Impact-resistant wear surface with fiberglass reinforcement

 • NFSI High Traction slip-resistant texture